 If you’re having trouble deciding how much to buy, consider: (a) Buy too much and return unopened tins for a refund.
 Your risk is the shipping cost and your local dealer's return policy. (b) Make your best guess and buy more if you need it.
 Your risk is repeating your setup and cleanup. (c) Same as (a) but keep left-overs for repairs and alterations, or sell to your neighbor who now loves your boat more than his own.

 The non-skid properties of KiwiGrip come from the texture applied by our proprietary "loopy-goopy" roller.
 As the roller passes over the coating, the open cells of the foam roller leave peaks behind — not unlike the stipple that results when you roll paint on a wall or ceiling.
 By pressing firmly on the roller, you can get taller peaks.
 Light pressure on the roller will give you a less aggressive texture.
 A super aggressive texture can be attained by allowing the fresh KiwiGrip to get slightly tacky and then rolling over again.
-It’s VERY IMPORTANT to experiment and dial in your technique on a small surface before tackling your whole deck.
+It’s VERY IMPORTANT to experiment on a small surface and determine which technique will provide you with the amount of anti-skid you require for your project before you tackle the whole deck.

 For a very aggressive texture, allow the coating to partially dry, then re-roll to lift the settled peaks back up sharp.
 We call this back-rolling.
 You will have to experiment a bit to find the best delay for back-rolling in your conditions.
 We suggest you back roll every 5 minutes to find the delay when your KiwiGrip is thickening but not yet tacky.